cedricziel/typo3-ext-transladder/README.md

 ## Installation

-You need to use compose mode.
+You need to use composer mode.
 This package requires external libraries.

 ```
 composer require cedricziel/transladder